Day 12 – Mount Massive – Segment 10

 The wind is just as ferocious as before, but I begin to feel the worst of the weather has passed.
 With a little luck maybe Mount Massive will let me continue after all.

-After more high altitude slogging, I finally reach the crest and saddle of the ridge.
-This is my first view to the west of the Collegiate Peaks, and here the wind really smacks me in the face.
+After more high-altitude slogging I finally reach the saddle of the ridge.
+Above is my first view to the west of the Collegiate Peaks, and here the wind really smacks me in the face.
 The far side of the ridge is much steeper than the way I came, even sheer.

 The weather looks okay, but still just a little questionable.
 That wind is fierce.
 The summit is along the ridge to the north, though I don’t know how far.
 Judging by the view from below, it can’t be too far.